gswelter/bovespa_portfolio/README.md

 **See the [Jupyter notebook](./bovespa_stocks_portfolio.ipynb) presenting the whole procedure.**

-## Portfolio optimization based on supervided-learning
+## Portfolio optimization based on supervised-learning

 *In preparation.*